+The Group has performed an assessment of its potential exposure to Pillar Two income taxes based on 2024 financial information for the constituent entities in the Group.
+Most of the jurisdictions in which the Group operates qualify for the Transitional Country-by-Country Safe Harbour relief.
+For jurisdictions which are not subject to this relief, the overall impact of Pillar Two on the Group is not material.
 The Group has applied a temporary mandatory relief from deferred tax accounting for the impact of the top-up tax and accounts for it as a current tax when it is incurred (see note 2.18).